 Now sure, Alexa could’ve worked just as well on the nightstand as it did out in the kitchen, and our iPhone SE is just as capable of setting timers and the mood for cooking, but there was something undeniably attractive about having it all rolled into one device.

-- Video calling from Show-to-Show
+- Video calling functionality is well implemented

-- Unlimited voice calling to any number
+- Unlimited voice calling to any number in North America

 - But voice quality is subpar